survive-the-century/survive-the-century/book/text/chapter_volcanic-eruption.md

 {% include variables %}

-Mount Agung, a volcano in Bali, erupts, fortuitously cooling the world by 0.2 degrees for the next two years.
+Mount Agung, a volcano in Bali, erupts, fortuitously cooling the world by 0.2&nbsp;degrees for the next two years.
 {:.leader-sentence}

 Wow, that was lucky.